 Recycle 2018 Leftovers into Dishes for the New Year

 I don’t usually make New Year’s resolutions; it is much too discouraging to find myself breaking vows a thousand times.
-But as I hang the new calendar, I often find myself taking stock pondering little changes, things I hope to improve in some way.
+I’d rather count blessings than resolutions, but as I hang the new calendar, I often find myself taking stock and pondering the possibility of little changes.

 One of those things is food waste.
 I was appalled to learn that up to 40% of the food we produce in this country becomes waste.
 The waste happens every step along the way from farm to refrigerator.
 Lost is the food, and the energy it takes to produce it, in a time when many people battle hunger and struggle to heat their homes.